mongodb/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 A previous version of this spec used the 90th percentile RTT to short circuit operations that might otherwise fail with a socket timeout.
-We decided to change this logic to avoid canceling operations that may have a high chance of succeeding and also removes a dependency on t-digest.
+We decided to change this logic to avoid canceling operations that may have a high chance of succeeding and also remove a dependency on t-digest.
-Instead, drivers use the minimum RTT from the last 10 samples.
+Instead, drivers use the minimum RTT from the last 10 samples, or 0 until at least 2 samples have been recorded.

 Future work
 ===========